Laser Diode Driver Basics and Circuit Design Fundamentals

 Laser Diode Coefficients and Efficiency

 Laser diodes are current driven and current sensitive semiconductors.
 A change in drive current equals a change in the devices’ wavelength and output power.
 Any instability in the drive current (noise, drift, induced transients), will affect the laser diode’s performance characteristics.
 Specifically, they will affect the output power and wavelength.
 Furthermore, the temperature of the diode junction is directly affected by current.
-Current instability of the source will cause junction temperature swings; the output characteristics (again power and wavelength) will change.
+Current instability will cause junction temperature swings; the output characteristics (again power and wavelength) will change.
 For the same diode referenced above:

 Laser Diode Temperature Tuning